 - "Choreography, costuming, and/or the use of dance themes such as rape, suicide, murder, sex, domestic violence, anorexia, and dark undertones chosen and/or presented to competition audiences with a lack of "artistic discretion" is considered inappropriate.
 The FDC appreciates the art form, creativity and desire to heighten world awareness of these themes through dance but deem it inappropriate to present them to audiences that include children of every age.
 We recognize that this is extremely subjective and sensitive.
 Each competition will use its utmost professional judgment and will individually address these performances as they surface at each particular event in the manner they deem appropriate.
 We urge all studio owners, teachers, and especially parents to keep performances thematically and choreographically appropriate."

-- A routine deemed “inappropriate” by the Shine Judges will be announced as “Adjudicated Only” during the awards session.
-The implication of “Adjudicated Only” is the routine will receive their Performance Category Award of a Silver, High Silver, Gold, High Gold, Platinum, or Diamond without deductions; however, it will not be eligible for any High Score or Overall Awards.
+- A routine deemed "inappropriate" by the Shine Judges will be announced as "Adjudicated Only" during the awards session.
+The implication of "Adjudicated Only" is the routine will receive their Performance Category Award of a High Silver, Gold, High Gold, Platinum, Diamond, or Double Diamond; however, it will not be eligible for any High Score or Overall Awards.
 As such, the inappropriateness of the routine is penalized, but the dancer can still earn an award for their hard work in executing the performance.
 It is up to the Studio Owners/Choreographers to ensure their routines are family oriented and appropriate.

 - Given the subjective nature of the performances, what we deem inappropriate is not a perfect science – and sometimes people may find the decisions of our judges too lenient, while other times, they may find the decisions too strict.
 Shine takes the decision to deem a performance "Adjudicated Only" very seriously and will make every effort to create a wonderful and positive "family oriented" season.